 There are three key components to achieving optimal oral health: nutrition, daily oral care, and routine professional care.

-At the dental office of Dr. Thomas Trinkner in Columbia, SC, we offer comprehensive preventive care services to help you achieve and maintain optimal oral health.
+At the dental office of Dr. Trinkner and Dr. Keefer in Columbia, SC, we offer comprehensive preventive care services to help you achieve and maintain optimal oral health.
 Routine visits to our Columbia, SC dental office will include a thorough dental cleaning and complete examination.

 Patient-Centered Dentistry in Columbia, SC

-One of the reasons why patients choose Dr. Trinkner as their dentist is because of the time he spends listening.
-We believe that patients have the right to be informed of all their options and Dr. Trinkner will help you choose the treatment that will provide you with the best results for your long-term goals.
+One of the reasons why patients choose Dr. Trinker or Dr. Keefer as their dentist is because of the time they spend listening to their personal needs and goals.
+We believe that patients have the right to be informed of all their options and our team will help you choose the treatment that will provide you with the best results for your long-term goals.